 The District also engaged with SADA to implement a mobile strategy for Google Workspace for Education, Vault for both faculty and staff, as well as change management and training.

 Results and Benefits

 “One of the best and biggest comments we’re getting is around mobility,” said Reid.
-The District’s former solution didn’t allow for much mobility, but with Google Apps for Education, mobility is utilized by faculty and staff across a range of devices from iPhones to Androids and Ipads.
-Now, Google Apps for Education’s anywhere/anytime access allows for District employees to communicate and collaborate from any location on the device of their choice.
+The District’s former solution didn’t allow for much mobility, but with Google Workspace for Education, mobility is utilized by faculty and staff across a range of devices from iPhones to Androids and Ipads.
+Now, Google Workspace for Education’s anywhere/anytime access allows for District employees to communicate and collaborate from any location on the device of their choice.
 The use of Google Docs and Drive has also been greatly beneficial for the District, with the ability to share and edit various policies and procedures between departments, District-wide.
 Students also benefit from using Drive – instead of having multiple documents on different servers, students are able to share out Docs based on teams.
 And with Google Vault, Reid is able to eliminate the 5-6 hours a week he spent managing their former email archiving solution (which sometimes took up to 6 hours a day to manage if there was an issue).

 By switching to Google Workspace for Education, the faculty and staff of the Moline School District are able to more effectively use their time with easy-to-use solutions.
 Google Workspace for Education has also reduced operational costs by 10%, including travel expenses and office costs, such as printing and electricity.
 Additionally, the District has been able to reduce infrastructure costs, including server, storage, and backup and archiving costs.
 By moving to Google Workspace, the Moline School District saves $16,000 annually in IT expenditures and is looking to migrate the students of the District before the end of the summer.